 - continuing the job you have started, under a contract with a new builder;

 - dealing directly with the owner on site; and

 - identifying and enforcing any security that may entitle you to be paid ahead of other creditors.

-Delay may cause you to lose your rights so call HHG Legal Group’s construction law experts, Murray Thornhill and Daniel Morris now on 9322 1966.
+Delay may cause you to lose your rights so call HHG Legal Group’s construction law expert, Murray Thornhill now on 9322 1966.